Department of Sociology

 Queens College, City University of New York

-My research is at the intersection of social demography, inequality, education, race/ethnicity and immigration.
-I employ a variety of quantitative methods including quasi-experimental research design, instrumental variable regressions and panel data analysis to the study of these topics.
+My research is at the intersection of education, inequality, race/ethnicity and immigration.
+I employ a variety of quantitative methods including quasi-experimental research design, instrumental variable regressions, panel data analysis and qualitative methods to the study of these topics.

 My research has been published in The Proceedings of the National Academies of Science, Demography, Economics of Education Review, International Migration Review, Ethnic and Racial Studies and Journal of Marriage and Family.
-My work has been supported by the William T. Grant Foundation, John D. and Catherine T. MacArthur Foundation, Stanford Center on Poverty and Inequality, European Research Council and the CUNY Research Foundation and has been featured in the Wall Street Journal, LA Times, the Economist, TIME, and NPR.
+My work has been supported by the William T. Grant Foundation, John D. and Catherine T. MacArthur Foundation, Stanford Center on Poverty and Inequality, European Research Council and the CUNY Research Foundation and has been featured in the Washington Post, Wall Street Journal, LA Times, The Chicago Tribune, The Economist, TIME, and NPR.

 Ph.D.
 Sociology, University of California, Los Angeles, 2008

 B. A., Economics, New York University, 1999